-SAN FRANCISCO – For some organizations, the new answer to the challenges of creating and overseeing an effective data management process is to rely less on IT and more on the people who should know the data best: business users.
+SAN FRANCISCO -- For some organizations, the new answer to the challenges of creating and overseeing an effective data management process is to rely less on IT

 "Our favorite saying is that in IT, we're like plumbers," Srikant said after a presentation on the MDM program at last week's Enterprise Data World conference here.
 "We'll give you the pipes, and you own the data."